Strategy Guides and Walkthroughs

 Screenshot of the Geocities website, Dynamasty, Divine Dragons Castle

-Courtesy of the WayBack Machine circa April 2001.
+Courtesy of the Wayback Machine circa April 2001.
 The pixelated landing page image really added a nice touch!

 Screenshot of the SilverGaming.com website